juergenkersten/rpi-sundtek-tvheadend/README.md

 - We do NOT pass the sundtek adapter to the docker instance, because it is not installed on the host.
 - Do NOT install the sundtek driver on the host
 - Modify the `-v` lines to map to paths appropriate to you
+- Ensure you `chmod o=rwx` the recordings and configs dirs

 ```bash
 docker run \